Skip to content

 Python Environment

-Currently in the alpha phase, it is compatible with Python 3++ only.
-Already tested version:
+Currently in alpha phase, only compatible with Python 3+.
+Tested versions:

 • 3.10.1